syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ### toolbarIconSettings.enableNewReport `boolean`
 {:#members:toolbariconsettings-enablenewreport}

-Allows the user to set the visibility of `New Report` icon in toolbar panel.
+Allows user to set the visibility of `New Report` icon in toolbar panel.

 #### Default Value: true